How to take brilliant beach photos: 16 easy tips

 Use shadows

-The sunset or sunrise will cast a glow on to people.
-This is the best time to capture that beach silhouette photos.
+The sunset or sunrise will cast a glow on people.
+This is the best time to capture those beach silhouette photos.
 Don’t forget to ask permission first.
 You can also take a shadow selfie by standing in the sun and taking a photo of yourself in the sand.
 Wet sand will work the best for this as the “canvas” is flat.

 Camps Bay